 Classic Almond Milk Recipe

-Blend almonds and optional dates with water on high speed for 1 minute.
-Place a nut milk bag over a large bowl.
-Pour blender mixture into the nut milk bag, and squeeze the bag gently to get as much milk as possible from the almond pulp.
-Store in a glass jar for 3 to 5 days.
+Place almonds in a bowl and cover with filtered water; soak overnight (or at least 8 hours).
+In the morning, drain and rinse the almonds, then add to a blender along with dates, water, and salt.
+Blend on high speed for 1 minute.
+Place a nut milk bag or cheese cloth over a large bowl.
+Pour milk into the bag or cloth, and squeeze the gently to get as much milk as possible from the almond pulp.
+Store in a glass jar for up to 5 days.

 Heavenly Hazelnut Milk